 You can read my review of all Moloka'i restaurants here on tastinghawaii.com.
 CLICK HERE

 Did You Know?

-Moloka'i General Hospital sent out a news letter this week.
-In it was an article written by Dr. Naomi Burr, Family Medicine Physician, that brought me up-to-date on the value of fruits and vegetables in our diet.
+Moloka'i General Hospital recently sent out a news letter with an article written by Dr. Naomi Burr, Family Medicine Physician, that brought me up-to-date on the value of fruits and vegetables in our diet.